EdgeX-Camera-Management/device-usb-camera/docs/RtspStreamingGuide.md

 1. Navigate to the `edgex-compose/compose-builder` directory.

 2. Run EdgeX with the microservice:
+**NOTE:** This command runs the EdgeX microservices in non secure mode.
    ```bash
     make run no-secty ds-usb-camera
    ```